OisinMc1/Vue_CA2/README.md

 - `php artisan migrate --seed`

-When logging with the application its best to use the following values
+When logging with the application its best to use the following values.
 <br>
 <br>email: sam@bloggs.com
 <br>password: secret